Postcode area: NR8.

 The ongoing Queen’s Hills development on the western edge has been one of Norfolk’s largest residential schemes, adding thousands of new homes over the past decade.
 These modern properties attract first-time buyers and young families with energy-efficient builds, open-plan living, and dedicated cycle routes into the city.
 Further new-build phases continue into 2026, offering Help to Buy options and shared ownership where available.

-Buyer Tip: Old Costessey properties along The Street and around the church offer real character – flint-walled cottages, barn conversions and larger period homes.
+Buyer Tip: Old Costessey properties along The Street and around the church offer real character, flint-walled cottages, barn conversions and larger period homes.
 They sell quickly and often don’t make it to online portals, so register with local agents like Pymm & Co or Arnolds Keys for early notifications.

 What Are the Schools Like in Costessey?

 Costessey is well served by primary schools, making it a top choice for families with young children.
-Costessey Junior School on The Street has consistently received good Ofsted ratings and maintains a strong community atmosphere.
+Costessey Primary School on The Street has consistently received Good Ofsted ratings and maintains a strong community atmosphere.
 St Augustine’s Catholic Primary School is a popular faith school serving families from across the western suburbs.
 The newer Queen’s Hills Primary School was built to serve the expanding development and has quickly established itself with modern facilities and a forward-thinking curriculum.

 For secondary education, most Costessey students attend Ormiston Victory Academy in New Costessey, which has undergone significant improvement in recent years with new investment in STEM facilities and sixth form provision.
 Some families opt for Easton College (now part of City College Norwich) for vocational pathways, or travel into Norwich for grammar-style options at CNS or Thorpe St Andrew School.
 The area also benefits from proximity to the University of East Anglia, whose campus is just a short drive or cycle ride away.